 Denver and Gross College of Medicine Records

+Collection contains records of the Gross College of Medicine while at the University of Denver.
 The Medical Department of the University of Denver, established in 1881, merged with its competitor, Gross Medical College, to form the Denver and Gross College of Medicine in 1903.
 It was housed on the University of Denver campus until its transfer to the University of Colorado in 1912 when it terminated its relationship with the University of Denver.
-The records consist of legal documents, correspondence and other materials ranging from 1899 to 1912.
+Records consist of legal documents, correspondence and other materials ranging from 1899 to 1912.

 - Majority of material found in 1899-1912